mark-watson/Java-AI-Book/manuscript/semantic_web.md

 In the following examples, we will use the main method in the class **JenaApi** (developed in the next section) that allows us to load multiple RDF input files and then to interactively enter SPARQL queries.

-We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to **containsCountry**:
+We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to **containsCountry**.
+Variables in queries start with a question mark character and can have any names:

 {lang="sparql",linenos=off}
 ~~~~~~~~